ChobBri/nand2tetris-cpp-impl/README.md

 ## How to run

 I have implemented Tetris in the Jack language.
-I mean, it was kind of in the name.
+I mean, it is kind of in the name.

 You will need to grab the CPU Emulator or VM Emulator from the Nand2Tetris website ([here](https://www.nand2tetris.org/software))